MrJSA/Streamer.bot-Scripts/README.md

 ```

 All the Currently Working scripts can be found in the [AllScripts.sb](./AllScripts.sb) Folder.
 Feel free to use them and give me some Feedback about ideas or issues by opening an issue.
-I'll try to do it.
+I'll try my best to fix or implement it.
+Please be so kind and give me credit if you implement these scripts into your [Streamer.Bot](https://streamer.bot/).

 The other Folder is basically just for me to keep track and have some sort of backup, in case some Updates go horribly wrong.